 - the student’s new evidence clearly demonstrates bias in the prior proceeding that otherwise cannot be remedied.

-If the student’s appeal contains no new or permitted evidence, the Board of Studies shall provide the Associate Dean (Academic) with a copy of the student’s appeal submission and the Associate Dean (Academic) shall have an opportunity to provide a written response to the student’s appeal within 10 business days.
+If the evidence is not permitted, the Associate Dean (Academic) shall provide a written response to the student’s new evidence to the Board of Studies.
 The student must be provided with any response material from the Associate Dean (Academic) and shall have at least 5 business days to review this material before a meeting is held, or, if the student indicated that they do not want to meet, they shall have 5 business days after receiving the Associate Dean (Academic)’s response material to make additional written submissions to the Board of Studies.
+The Board of Studies meeting will then be rescheduled with an updated packet that contains responses from the Associate Dean (Academic) and the student, if applicable, regarding the inadmissible evidence.

-3.5.6 – Deciding the Appeal
+2.2.6 – Deciding the Appeal

-The Board of Studies will inform the student in writing of the decision, normally within 10 business days after the date of the meeting of the Board of Studies to decide the appeal.
+The Board of Studies will email the student a formal letter within 10 business days of the meeting date.

-3.6 – Appeals to the University Student Appeal Board (USAB)
+2.3 – Appeals to the University Student Appeal Board (USAB)

-3.6.1 Submission of the Appeal
+2.3.1 – Submission of the Appeal

 The student may appeal to the USAB based on one or more of the Grounds for Appeal to USAB stipulated in the Senate Student Academic Appeals Policy.
 The student must follow the Starting an Appeal procedure set out in the Rules of Procedure for the University Student Appeal Board.

-The instructor or appeal decision-maker may consult with the University’s Legal Counsel about responding to an appeal to the USAB.
+The instructor or appeal decision-maker may consult with the University’s Legal Counsel about responding to an appeal to USAB.

-3.7.3 – Appealing the Same Matter
+2.4 – Appealing the Same Matter

 Once an appeal has been decided by the Board of Studies, students may not petition the same matter to the Associate Dean (Academic).